Trello vs ClickUp for small business (2026): I Tested Both

 Q: Is ClickUp worth the extra cost over Trello?

 For most small businesses on paid plans?
 Yes.
-ClickUp's Unlimited plan at ~$7/user/month packs in time tracking, advanced views, and deeper integrations that you'd pay extra for via Trello's Power-Ups.
+ClickUp's Unlimited plan at ~$7/user/month packs in time tracking, advanced views, and deeper integrations that would cost you extra via Trello's Power-Ups.
 Once you're paying anything at all, ClickUp's value proposition is genuinely better — the math works out.

 Q: What are good alternatives if neither Trello nor ClickUp feels right?

 Asana (Try Asana) is a solid middle ground — more structured than Trello, less overwhelming than ClickUp, and the onboarding is genuinely smooth.
 Monday.com (Monday) is another strong option for visual project tracking with more depth than Trello.
-And Notion (Try Notion) is worth a look if your team needs project management and a knowledge base in one place — though fair warning, it requires even more setup investment than ClickUp to get right.
+And Notion (Try Notion) is worth checking out if your team needs project management and a knowledge base in one place — fair warning though, it requires even more setup investment than ClickUp to get right.